 Next, I learned there is something that I can do.
 Although you can’t stop the progression, you may be able to slow it.
 Wow, that was what I was hoping to hear, talk about motivation.
 Every Parkinsonian progresses at his or her own rate.
 Since I am not a medical researcher (too late to go back to school, too old to put in 12 more years), I am not going to find a cure (once again: go team!).
 However, I may be able to affect my quality of life.
 This list may not surprise you: exercise (variety and often); eat right; take supplements; reduce stress; be optimistic; laugh a lot; stretch; and lots of affection (not really but can’t hurt).

-Get in tune with your body and involve your movement disorder specialist to regulate your medications.
+Get in tune with your body and involve your A neurologist with extra training (usually a one- or two-year fellowship) in Parkinson’s and other movement disorders. to regulate your medications.
 By the way, eating right includes blueberries, strawberries, and (no kidding) red wine and dark chocolate.
 Say no more, I am signed up.
 Supplements include multi-vitamins, coenzyme Q-10, vitamin C, Omega 3-6-9 and Creatine.

 My next decision was to do something that I felt would be more worthwhile with my life than being a General Counsel for a publicly traded corporation.
 Despite much apprehension, I recently embarked on starting up my own legal/management consultant/speaker business, JK Success Enterprises (JKSuccessEnterprises.com).
 Just as there is much that can we done to proactively prevent, or at least slow, the progression of PD, I dedicate my energy and passion to eliminating workplace harassment, supervisor leadership skill training (including to avoid unionization), reducing workplace injuries, and teaching success and negotiation skills.
 I also speak, when asked, on Parkinson’s.